Battle of Tulifinny: Second day of battle

 At sunrise on December 7 the skirmish line composed of Citadel cadets and three companies of the 5th Georgia Infantry, all under the command of Major White, advanced to test the strength of the Union forces occupying a fortified hill.
-The Arsenal cadets followed, with the 47th Georgia on the right and Colonel Bacon's militia on the left, as the skirmish line advanced swiftly across a field of brown broom grass and into a wooded area; as the force reached the far edge of the woods in front of the Federal position they encountered a brisk fire.
+The Arsenal cadets followed, with the 47th Georgia on the right and Colonel Bacon's militia on the left, as the skirmish line advanced swiftly across a field of brown broom grass and into a wooded area; as the force reached the far edge of the woods in front of the Union position they encountered a brisk fire.
 Farish Furman, a third class cadet from Greenville, S.C. later recalled "....marching through the woods when I saw a stream of fire shoot out from the bushes in front of me, accompanied by the sharp crack of a rifle,...I was the second man shot at by the enemy.
 The first had his jacket cut, the third (Greene) was shot in the face; the ball fired at me missed my head a few inches and buried itself in a tree close by."

-The Confederate front shifted until it crossed a road at right angles, thus engaging the entire Yankee line; fighting became general against the Federals who had deployed five regiments in a strong skirmish line.
+The Confederate front shifted until it crossed a road at right angles, thus engaging the entire Union line; fighting became general against Union forces, who had deployed five regiments in a strong skirmish line.
 The Confederate troops and cadets, partially sheltered by trees, poured a heavy fire into the enemy.
 This surprise attack drove the union troops back several hundred yards to their original entrenchments.
 One of the Georgia veterans who had fought alongside General John B. Hood complimented the Battalion of State Cadets by saying, "Dang, them fellers fight like Hood's Texicans!"
 But the attack came at a high cost, several cadets and faculty/staff were wounded and one, Cadet William Patterson was killed.
 The remainder of the day and through the 8th was spent caring for wounded, guarding captured enemy troops and building entrenchments.

-Third Day of Battle
+Third day of battle

 On the morning of the 9th, the cadets repulsed a disciplined Union counterattack, the battalion of U.S. Marines fought on the extreme right of the union line engaging cadets who were encamped at Camp Tulifinny near the railroad trestle.
 The union forces were pushed back into their trenches and pursued through the thick swamp when their left flank gave way and they retreated by following the Tulifinny River southward.
-This was the last attack made by federal forces during the battle.
+This was the last attack made by Union forces during the battle.